 There is a change in the air at Hacienda Monasterio under winemaker Peter Sisseck who has declared the era of high alcohol over.
-The chalky soils where the vineyards of Hacienda Monasterio are located have no difficulty making powerful wines but harnessing the terroir to make balanced wines requires a tremendous effort in the vineyard matching yields to vintage.
-Organic farming followed by a strict selection of fruit certainly helps.
-In the cellar, Peter has started employing increasingly higher proportions of stems, is moving towards a more gentle maceration, and is employing more larger and more seasoned French oak barrels.
-The cuvée, formerly known as Crianza, is a blend of Tempranillo with about 10-15% Cabernet Sauvignon and smaller portions of Merlot and Malbec.
+The chalky soils where the vineyards of Hacienda Monasterio are located have no difficulty making powerful wines, but harnessing the terroir to create balanced wines requires a tremendous effort in the vineyard matching yields to vintage.
+Organic farming, followed by a strict selection of fruit, certainly helps.
+In the cellar, Peter has started employing increasingly higher proportions of stems, is moving towards a more gentle maceration, and is utilizing more larger and well-seasoned French oak barrels.
+The cuvée, formerly called Crianza, is a blend of Tempranillo with about 10-15% Cabernet Sauvignon and smaller portions of Merlot and Malbec.